123456pop00/aws-dva-2024/README.md

 # 📚 AWS DVA study scope

 AWS Developer associate certification (DVA-C02 exam) study materials.

-This repository content is organised by exam domains:&#x20;
+This repository content is organised by exam domains:

-• Domain 1: Development with AWS Services (32% of scored content)&#x20;
+- Domain 1: Development with AWS Services (32% of scored content)

-• Domain 2: Security (26% of scored content)&#x20;
+- Domain 2: Security (26% of scored content)

-• Domain 3: Deployment (24% of scored content)&#x20;
+- Domain 3: Deployment (24% of scored content)

-• Domain 4: Troubleshooting and Optimization (18% of scored content)
+- Domain 4: Troubleshooting and Optimization (18% of scored content)

-_This repository contains my summaries, notes, and use cases based on materials from FreeCodeCamp, Udemy, Skillbuilder, and AWS whitepapers.
-All sources and links are included below_ :arrow\_down:
+>_This repository contains my summaries, notes, and use cases based on materials from FreeCodeCamp, Udemy, Skillbuilder, and AWS whitepapers.
+All sources and links are included below_.

 ***

 The AWS Certified Developer - Associate (DVA-C02) exam is intended for individuals who perform a developer role.
-The exam validates a candidate’s ability to demonstrate proficiency in developing, testing, deploying, and debugging AWS Cloud-based applications.
+The exam validates a candidate’s ability to demonstrate proficiency in developing, testing, deploying, and debugging AWS Cloud-based apsplications.

 • Develop and optimize applications on AWS.&#x20;